roubles/casing/README.md

 ### Pascal Case - digits allowed

-To be proper pascal case a word with digits allowed and with upto 3 upper case letters, a word:
+To be proper pascal case a word with digits allowed and with upto 3 upper case letters:
 * MUST start with an upper case alphabet (A through Z)
 * MUST have no digits (0 - 9)
 * MUST have no spaces, punctuation or special characters